HighlandSolutions/development-standards/standards/README.md

 ## We prefer fewer, simpler standards
 We want to:
-- avoid creating an overwhelming body of standards that becomes difficult to keep track of, and
+- avoid creating an overwhelming body of standards that becomes difficult to keep track of and
 - spend as little time and effort as is viable reading and learning standards.